Mirjam Mous: Early life and education

-Mous was born 7 November 1963 in Oosterhout, Netherlands.
-She grew up in Made.
-Mous' father was a painter.
+Mous was born in Oosterhout, but raised in Made, Netherlands.
+Her father was a painter.

 Mous studied to become a teacher in special education at the Pedagogische academie St. Frans in Breda.

 Career

 Mous worked as a special education teacher at De Berkenhof in Breda for 20 years before becoming a full-time writer.

-She released her first book in 1998.
-This book was titled Monsters mollen!.
+In 1998, she released her first book, titled Monsters mollen!
 It was swiftly followed by De juf is een heks.

-Mous released many books before becoming a full-time writer, among which are Goed Fout! and Ouders te Koop.
+Before becoming a full-time writer, Mous released many books, among which are Goed Fout! and Ouders te Koop.
 Doorgeschoten, based on the Columbine High School massacre, was released in 2004.

 After she became a full-time writer in 2005, Mous continued to release many books.
 She also started two book series, De strandtent and Maffe Meiden.

 In 2009, Mous published Boy 7.
-This book would later be turned into a movie with the same title.
-The film would also be filmed in a German version.
+This book would be turned into a movie of the same title in 2015 and a German version would also be filmed.